By Minshuo Chen

-- the smoothness of f*: on a fixed manifold, it is easier — smaller network suffices — to approximate a smoother function;
+- the smoothness of : on a fixed manifold, it is easier — smaller network suffices — to approximate a smoother function;

 - the curvature of the manifold: highly curved manifold may skyrocket the difficulty of the approximation (see the bottom row of Figure 2).

 Figure 2.
 Upper row: easier approximations for smoother functions on the same manifold.
-Bottom row: easier approximations for functions on a flat manifold.
+Bottom row: easier approximations for functions on a flatter manifold.

 An Efficient Approximation Theory

-Existing theories of neural networks [8, 9] show that, to approximate functions up to error , the ReLU network size scales as .
-Recall that D is the dimension of data.
-This implies that the network size needs to grow exponentially in the dimension of data, which is in sharp contrast to the neural networks used in practice (see Figure 3).
+Existing theories of neural networks [8, 9] show that, to approximate functions up to error , the ReLU network size scales as , where is the data dimension.
+This implies that the network size needs to grow exponentially with an exponent proportional to the data dimension, which is in sharp contrast to the neural networks used in practice (see Figure 3).

 Figure 3.
 Network size for the ImageNet dataset .
 Existing theories suggest a huge number of parameters to achieve a desired accuracy.

-We exploit the intrinsic data structures to bridge such a gap, by establishing an efficient approximation theory for functions on low-dimensional manifolds using deep neural networks.
+We exploit the low-dimensional geometric structures to bridge such a gap, by establishing an efficient approximation theory for functions on low-dimensional manifolds using deep neural networks.
 To approximate functions with error , we design a network architecture with size .
-Given our approximation theory, we choose the network architecture consisting of layers, each with width bounded by , where n is the sample size.
-This gives rise to the error of estimating f*in the order .
+Given our approximation theory, we choose the network architecture consisting of layers, each with width bounded by where is the sample size.
+This gives rise to the error of estimating in the order .